m-clark/mcRmd/README.md

-Some templates will go here
+Some templates will go here.
+Install as `devtools::install_github('m-clark/mcRmd')`.